Substandard sales training leads to substandard results.

 The great thing about gamification is that it’s self-motivated.
 You don’t need competition in order for it to work (but it is more fun that way!).
 Gamification in sales training can include sales badges, sales trophies and a sales leaderboard.

 In the world of L&D, online gaming’s main attribute is not to entertain, but to teach.
 The fact it entertains at the same time is just pure luck!
 Our online games include arcade classics such as Whack-A-Mole and Bubble Blaster.
 As with all of our learning games, we embed company-based info in-between the gaming.

-With our awesome game-based platform, Genie, you can tailor your online games to make them sales-friendly.
+With our awesome game-based platform, Growth Engineering Authoring Tool, you can tailor your online games to make them sales-friendly.